tomernahum/endbase/notes/modules.md

 Obviously subject to change with real world experience

+Top Level Endbase Client Module
+    the top level endbase client that the application code imports. thing it wraps most is state-management-module, which it factorily constructs with correct dependencies injected (those being key managment / crypto and communication modules)

 State Management Module
     bridge between the end users app, and the encrypted communication module converts between state and change + snapshot messages